Efficiency begins with our fees.

 Fund management fees are paid to the companies that manage the funds1 we use in our investment strategies.
 These fees are automatically deducted from the funds' share prices on a daily basis.

-We primarily build our AlphaGlider investment strategies with low-cost exchange-traded funds (ETFs) that are passively managed to an index2 and occassionally with low-cost, no-load mutual funds.
-We are completely independent from the fund management companies which supply funds to our strategies, and we do not receive back-door payments from them, unlike some of our competitors.
+We primarily build our AlphaGlider investment strategies with low-cost exchange-traded funds (ETFs) that are passively managed to indexes.2 We are completely independent from the fund management companies which supply funds to our strategies, and we do not receive back-door payments from them, unlike some of our competitors.

-Fund Management Fees, AlphaGlider Strategies vs Average Mutual Funds
+Fund Management Fees, AlphaGlider Core Strategies vs Average Mutual Funds

-NOTE: AlphaGlider strategy fund management fees as of December 31, 2018, and are subject to change without notice.
-Average equity and bond mutal fund expense ratios are simple averages during 2017 by the Investment Company Institute (2018 Investment Company Fact Book, pg 123).
+NOTE: AlphaGlider strategy fund management fees as of May 31, 2019, and are subject to change without notice.
+Average equity and bond mutal fund expense ratios are simple averages during 2018 by the Investment Company Institute 2019 Investment Company Institute Fact Book, pg.
+120.

 Average Fund Management Fees of Advisors, by Custodian

-NOTE: AlphaGlider fund management fee is for the highest cost AlphaGlider strategy, as of December 31, 2018, and is subject to change without notice.
+NOTE: AlphaGlider fund management fee is for the AlphaGlider Global Balanced Strategy (AG-B), as of May 31, 2019, and is subject to change without notice.

 Why do we prefer low-cost index funds?
 It's simple — unburdened by high management fees, index funds consistently outperform more expensive, actively managed funds over long time periods.